moshiuramit/recruitment-test-frontend/README.md

 * A header with notification icons
 * A chat interface
 * A login interface
+* A profile interface
 * A forgot password interface
 * A 404 page
 You are at full liberty to think of other components/features.
+You can take inspiration from popular chat clients.

 ### Technologies required
 * CoffeeScript (the code you write should be written entirely in CoffeeScript)